Chicago Criminal Defense

 - FIREARMS CHARGES

 - SEX CRIMES

 - PROPERTY CRIMES

 - UNDERAGE & STUDENT CRIMES

 We also know that sometimes what may seem like a single offense can spiral into numerous criminal accusations.
 So, if you don’t immediately see your specific charges, we encourage you to contact us, so we can explain the matter as plainly as possible.

 Charged with a Chicago DUI?

 One of the most common criminal charges that people face in Chicago and throughout the county is driving under the influence.
 Every state approaches these cases differently, but in Illinois, a BAC of .08 or higher is considered to be intoxicated no matter how drunk or sober you feel.
 If an officer notes signs of impairment after observing you driving — even if your BAC is below .08 — you could be facing serious consequences that can impact your life and future for a long time afterward.

-The first thing you should do when facing DUI charges and/or a license suspension is to contact a Chicago DUI attorney who can use his experience in analyzing chemical, physical, and circumstantial evidence to achieve the best possible outcome for your case.
+The first thing you should do when facing DUI charges and/or a license suspension is contact a Chicago DUI attorney who can use his experience in analyzing chemical, physical, and circumstantial evidence to achieve the best possible result for your case.

-Attorney Michael O’Meara has substantial experience with law enforcement’s various DUI procedures to evaluate all evidence in your case to build an effective defense, so you can fight to preserve your driver’s license or have the criminal charges dismissed or reduced.
-If you’ve been charged with a DUI, it’s important to know what you’re up against.
-If you have any unanswered questions, contact O’Meara Law LLC today at .
+As a veteran attorney, Michael O’Meara has substantial experience with law enforcement’s various DUI procedures to evaluate all the evidence in your case and build an effective defense, so you can fight to preserve your driver’s license or have the criminal charges dismissed or reduced.
+If you’re facing a DUI, it’s important to know what you’re up against and the numerous ways a conviction can impact your future

 % BAC or Higher